NicholasDellAccio/PygameTetris/README.md

 # PygameTetris
-The classic tetris game made in phython using the pygame library.
+The classic tetris game made in Python using the pygame library.

 The User can manipulate blocks in order to achieve a higher score.